TheBestTvarynka/tbt/content/posts/grafily-0.3.0...0.3.6/index.md

 # Intro

 Here we go again :wink:.
-Since [May 09](https://github.com/TheBestTvarynka/grafily/commit/96b65e6), I have implemented new features, fixed many bugs, and polished the plugin extensively.
+Since [May 09](https://github.com/TheBestTvarynka/grafily/commit/96b65e6), I have implemented new features, fixed many bugs, and extensively polished the plugin.
 Now I use Grafily for my genealogy research on a regular basis.
 I already copied all people and their relationships into Obsidian, and I can successfully view family graphs of any kind and complexity.